DanielMehlber/hive-core/subsystems/services/docs/services.md

 * **Unlimited Services** can execute an unlimited number of requests concurrently.
 This works well for small, stateless services that require little to no resources.
-* **Limited Services** can only execute one or a limited number of requests concurrently.
+* **Limited Services** can only execute one or a limited number of requests concurrently, also called its concurrency.
   This works well for services that require a lot of resources or are stateful, like entire simulations that require a lot of computing resources.

 Or based on their execution mode: